5 JS frameworks that serve you well

 React has slowly crept to the top of the ladder and is maintaining its spot, encouraging the use of reactive approaches and a functional development paradigm.
 It has also initiated self-defined concepts, consequently creating an uncommon approach.
 In order to be proficient with React, you or your team will have to get accustomed to component-based architecture, JSX, and unidirectional data flow applied by Flux either Redux.

 React applications encompass multiple components.
 A component file incorporates the business logic and HTML markup (JSX markup -> JS functions).
 Communication between components is realised with Flux, Redux or similar JS libraries.
 And it is also React that coined special objects: state and props.
 There is an exhaustive list of libraries which can extend React’s flexibility.
 Yet, this advantage can quickly turn into the same downward spiral of being burdened by freedom of choice.
 Since, you might spend unnecessary time choosing what’s best as min-maxing is quite the hobby, thus disrupting development workflow and wasting valuable time.
+Again, consider React part of JS frameworks or a JS Library – you’re still right.
+We don’t want to kick-off the IIIrd WW though, so, within this article, since this one does not feature IoC is a JS Library.

 Angular was released on October 20, 2010 by Google and a devoted community of individuals and corporations with the intent to address arising issues in the development cycle of single-page applications.
 However, with several other popular tools making their way through the market, the Angular.js team has decided to shift their focus.
 So, in 2016 the bright minds at Google came up with a new and improved version called simply Angular.